Facebook will share Russian-bought election interference ads with congress tomorrow

 Congressional investigators could combine Facebook’s data with that which Twitter has pledged to provide.
 This includes data on 201 accounts suspected of having engaged in misinformation campaigns on Twitter, and $274,100 in spend on U.S. ads in 2016 by Russian government-linked news outlet Russia.

 Google, Facebook, and Twitter have been invited to testify to the Senate Intelligence Committee on November 1st about the Russian probe.
-However, Senator Mark Warner said Twitter’s initial briefing to the Senate Intelligence Commitee was “inadequate”.
+However, Senator Mark Warner said Twitter’s initial briefing to the Senate Intelligence Committee was “inadequate”.
 A Facebook spokesperson confirmed Facebook had received the invitation but didn’t have more to share on whether Facebook will in fact testify.

 Facebook already shared this information with special counsel Robert Mueller around September 15th the Wall Street Journal first reported, likely because it received a search warrant, but initially withheld them from congress to avoid violating federal privacy laws or disrupting the Mueller probe.
 On September 21st Facebook announced that it planned to share these ads with congress, and is now confirming that tomorrow morning will be when that happens.
 Facebook also plans a long list of changes to its political ad buying systems which could be seen a sufficient self-regulation to deter the need for official government regulation.